n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai.md

 On this page, you'll find a list of operations the OpenAI node supports and links to more resources.

-/// note | OpenAI assistant node
+/// note | OpenAI Assistant node
 The OpenAI node replaces the OpenAI assistant node from version 1.29.0 on.
 ///